 The Classical Value-Investing View of IPO Investing

-Often, he argued, some hiccup in the business will cause the stock price to collapse within a few years, giving the value minded investor an opportunity to load up on the company he or she admires.
-As even our Coca-Cola example proved, this often turns out to be the case.
+Instead, he argued, wait for some hiccup in the business, which will cause the stock price to collapse within a few years and give an opportunity to load up on shares at a discount.

 - If this business does not grow at a high enough rate to justify its price, what is the likely cause?
 What are the probabilities of those failures occurring?

-- Would you be comfortable owning this business if the stock market were to close for the next five, ten, or twenty-five years?
-In other words, is this business model and the company's financial foundation sustainable or is obsolescence as a result of technological advancement or lack of sufficient capital a possibility?
+- Would you be comfortable owning this business if the stock market were to close for the next five, 10, or 25 years?
+In other words, is this business model and the company's financial foundation sustainable?
+Or is obsolescence as a result of technological advancement or lack of sufficient capital a possibility?

-- If the stock falls by fifty percent due to short-term problems in the business, will you be able to continue holding without any emotional response if you can conservatively determine that the long-term potential of the business still remains promising?
+- If the stock falls by 50% due to short-term problems in the business, will you be able to continue holding your shares without any emotional response?

 Do your due diligence on the company and its prospects before plunking down capital.
 It may be difficult to do, as the company likely hasn't made a good deal of financial information public to that point, but it's crucial to your success.